-Lumber prices are expected to decline from the recent historical high prices, but profitability is anticipated to remain favorable as solid demand from the U.S. housing market is expected to continue.
-Duties on lumber sales into the U.S. are anticipated to affect approximately 50 percent of our sales in this segment and reduce EBITDA by approximately \$30 million during 2018.
+Lumber prices have declined significantly from the recent peak.
+However, we believe the market has over-corrected and expect lumber prices to rebound given the relative level of the U.S. housing starts and strong GDP growth.
+Industry participants have begun to take downtime which will reduce capacity and may improve market conditions.
+Profitability is anticipated to be break-even or at worst a modest loss in the fourth quarter.
+Capital investments and cost reductions are expected to provide incremental profitability in 2019.
+Duties on lumber sales into the U.S. are anticipated to affect approximately 50 percent of the Company's sales in this segment and reduce EBITDA by approximately \$25 million during 2018.